charlescol/schema-manager/how-to/overview.md

 ## **Detailed Input Output\***

-Consider a similar example as the one specified in the [Scenario Example](../README.md#scenario-example) section in the README.
+Consider a restricted but similar example as the one specified in the [Scenario Example](../README.md#scenario-example) section in the README.

 ```bash
 example-schemas/